mwfrost/insurance_estimator/insurance_estimator.md

 # plan.id=='20507VA1170001')

 # TODO: fix this to use couples' rates where applicable, and to cap premium
-# at two children.  as of Jan 3, it's just calling everyone an individual
+# after the third child.  as of Jan 3, it's just calling everyone an
+# individual

 # Join the insured data frame to the premium costs
 ind.prems <- merge(insured[, c("Age", "Name")], subset(prems, customer == "Individual"),
     by.x = "Age", by.y = "age")
+# cap the premium after the third child by zeroing out the premium for every
+# individual not in the first five family members
+ind.prems[!ind.prems$Name %in% insured$Name[1:5], "prem"] <- 0
 fam.prems <- ddply(ind.prems, .(plan.id), summarize, premium = sum(prem))
 ```